On The Art of Changing Someone’s Mind

 “Yeah, and it’s a game because even if you did destroy the arguments that people raise for their beliefs, it wouldn’t change their beliefs.
 They would just find other facts to entrench their arguments,” -Krista Tippet, “On Being with Krista Tippett”

-When your friend lists the reasons why Taqueria Azure is the best Mexican restaurant in the south side, you’ll be forgiven for picking apart their justification.
-This is a simple belief.
+When your friend lists the reasons why Taqueria Azure is the best Mexican restaurant in the southside, you’ll likely be forgiven for picking apart their argument.
+“Best Mexican restaurant on the southside” is typically a simple belief.
 The stakes are low.
-The cognitive support is minimal.
-They might even change their tune once you remind them of Taqueria Jalisco’s homemade tortillas and fresh salsa.
-Changing their mind here should encounter little resistance.
+It’s probably not a hill they’ll die on.
+You may even be able to change their mind once you remind them about Taqueria Jalisco’s homemade tortillas.
+At minimum, your unlikely to alienate them.

 This is part of what makes changing someone’s mind an art; it resists immediate understanding and a direct approach.

 Thus, we arrive at the main rule for changing someone’s mind: for important issues, you should always avoid trying to change someone’s mind on the spot (unless it’s urgent).
-Beliefs typically won’t change on the spot and you risk making them feel like an idiot.
+Complex beliefs typically won’t change on the spot and you risk alienating them.
 Sometimes the shortest distance between two points is anything but straight.
+And taking time to change someone’s mind on complex issues, over day or months, also creates an opportunity for the missing pieces to be revealed.

 What You Hear Isn’t All There Is

-Avoiding the heavy-handed approach and playing the long game has the higher success rate for changing their mind; it makes space for more information to be revealed and gives them time to digest new ideas.
-Yes, the long game can be tedious.
-But after all, if you could quickly change their mind, then it wasn’t near and dear.
+Avoiding the heavy-handed approach and playing the long game has the higher success rate for changing minds; it makes space for more information to be revealed and gives them time to digest new ideas.
+The long game can be tedious, but keep in mind, if you could quickly change someone’s mind immediately, what kind of big bad important beliefs could they have really been?

-The network of girders that support such beliefs can be erected during childhood, built during formative years, fortified by a connection with a community or simply borrowed from the parents (the beliefs’ origins may even be forgotten).
-Though how often does one state: “I believe it because my parents did”?
-Perhaps that would be unflattering.
+This hidden network of support could have been erected during childhood, built during formative years, fortified by a connection with a community or simply borrowed from the parents (the beliefs’ origins may even be forgotten).
+How many times is the answer really “I believe it because my parents did”?
+Perhaps that be unflattering.

 Conclusion: This Conversation Should Have Been an Essay

-While every one of our beliefs isn’t a mile deep, for a few, we all take the why-of-it too seriously.
-Like Kahneman suggests, stated reasons for complex topics are merely part story and often a byproduct of our overzealous cognitive machinery.
+While every one of our beliefs isn’t a mile deep, for a few, we take the why-of-it too seriously.
+Like Kahneman suggests, our overzealous cognitive machinery is armed with reasons a bit too fast.

-Unlike the essay format where there’s more time and space for clear thinking to emerge, conversation often lacks depth.
-Though this is more an indictment on the structure of conversation than the people involved.
+Unlike the essay format where explanations receive more time for clear thinking, conversations often lack the same level of depth.
+But this is more an indictment on the structure of conversation than anyone involved.

 As with trauma, entrenched beliefs require time to unwind and, like leading a horse to water, there’s only so much you can do.
-And besides, if everyone’s flip-flopping convictions at the first sign of trouble, the unreliability would spell trouble for a functioning society.
+Besides, if everyone was changing their mind all the time at the first sign of trouble, everyone’s unreliability would spell trouble for a functioning society.

 Author’s Note